iotshaman/mysql-shaman/README.md

 * **poolConfig** (*) - mysql PoolConfig configuration ([see above](#orm-reference)).
 * **adminPoolConfig** - mysql PoolConfig configuration ([see above](#orm-reference)) for the [Build Command](#build-command).
 This is the same as the *poolConfig* variable, except the user provided should have GRANT permissions.
 You should provide a null (or undefined) value for the database property.
 * **cwd** - Allows developers to configure the root folder where .sql files are stored.
 This should be relative to the folder that contains your 'mysql-shaman.json' file.
+* **remote** - Set to true if your MySql instance is on a remote machine (default = false).
 * **scripts** - There are currently 4 different types of scripts that mysql-shaman can process: tables, primers, views, and procedures.
 For each of these, you can specify "glob" patterns to tell mysql-shaman how to find those particular types of files.

 (\*) *indicates a required field*